 The Economic Security Report provides students, parents, and others with employment, earnings, and other outcome information on graduates of Florida’s public institutions of higher education, e.g., State University System , Florida College System, and District Technical Centers.
 Also learn about the overall employment, earnings, and continuing education outcomes for Florida College System graduates and how smart college choices contribute additional information by major.

 College of Central Florida offers equal access and opportunity in employment, admissions and educational activities.
-The college will not discriminate on the basis of race, color, ethnicity, religion, gender, age, marital status, national origin, genetic information or disability status in its employment practices or in the admission and treatment of students.
+The college will not discriminate on the basis of race, color, ethnicity, religion, gender, pregnancy, age, marital status, national origin, genetic information, sexual orientation, gender identity, veteran status or disability status in its employment practices or in the admission and treatment of students.
 Recognizing that sexual harassment constitutes discrimination on the basis of gender and violates this policy statement, the college will not tolerate such conduct.
 The following person has been designated to handle inquiries regarding the nondiscrimination policies: Equity Officer, Ocala Campus, Ewers Century Center, Room 201C, 3001 S.W.
 College Road, 352-854-2322, ext.
-1437, or firstname.lastname@example.org.
+1437, or email@example.com.
 Click here for the complete Notice of Nondiscrimination.
 View the Equity in CF Athletics report.